stephaneVercouillieBMID/slate/source/workingVersion.html.md

  ### Set a redirect URI and Certificates
- SP provides

- - the redirect URIs for each Service to use within the OpenID Connect protocol to send back the response of the Authentication Request.

-After a user successfully authorizes an application, the authorization server will redirect the user back to the application with either an authorization code or access token in the URL
- - the JWKSet HTTPS endpoint exposing the signing and encryption public certificates of the SP.
- - the SSL/TLS certificate used on the JWKSet HTTPS endpoint of the SP.

  ### itsme® OpenID Configuration
  The OpenID Connect protocol requires the use of multiple endpoints for authenticating users, and for requesting resources including tokens, user information, and public keys.